 The Code of Ethical Conduct, aligned with the CCM Evolution initiative, contributes to strong CCM leadership given that CCMs have a key role in ending the epidemics:

 The Code of Conduct for CCM Members e-learning courses help CCM members learn:

 To take a course, first create an iLearn account if you do not have one.
-Additional courses will be launched later this year.

 A CCM’s ethics focal point or ethics committee supports the CCM in its goal to coordinate national disease programs at the country level, in support of ending the epidemics and achieving Sustainable Development Goal 3.
 They contribute to the strategic functioning of a CCM by promoting ethical conduct and decision-making in all CCM activities.
 They lead the implementation and ongoing enforcement of the Code of Ethical Conduct – focusing on conflict of interest management, ethical decision-making and behaviors to support the Global Fund’s ethical values.